How To Make Bonsai Soil At Home

 Why no organic matter for coniferous trees

-Coniferous trees like pines grow in rather barren lands.
-They do not require abundant water and are resistant to water shortage.
-Coniferous trees planted in a high drainage soil are able to grow thick roots which leads to thicker branches.
-Lesser water also results in rough, coarse branches and trunks, a good bonsai aesthetic for coniferous trees.
+Coniferous trees planted in a high drainage soil without organic matter are able to grow thicker roots, which leads to thicker trunks and branches.
+Lesser water also results in a rough, coarse bark pattern, which is a good bonsai aesthetic for coniferous trees.

 —–